afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ### DigitalPolledInput and descendant classes

 There is a dedicated daemon that read the state of those inputs in a loop, every few milliseconds.
-Since many inputs are read at the same time, the combined state of all of them is reported to `inputHub` or `clutchSate` (for digital clutch paddles when not configured to work as regular buttons).
+Since many inputs are read at the same time, the combined state of all of them is reported to `inputHub` or `clutchSate`.
 Nothing is reported if there are no input events, this is, a state change since the previous iteration.

 ### AnalogPolledInput